 The scope of our audit was influenced by our application of materiality.
 We set certain quantitative thresholds for materiality.
 These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures on the individual financial statements line items and disclosures in evaluating the effect of misstatements, both individually and on the financial statements as a whole.
-Based on our professional judgement, we determined materiality for the group financial statements as a whole to be £72,460 (2019: £67,500) based on 5% of net assets and 1% of expenses.
-Materiality for the parent was set at £12,910 (2019: £20,250) based on 5% of the overall loss.
-The group and company seek to minimise costs in order to preserve cash balances to advance its clean energy projects.
-Therefore the net assets and expenses are seen to be the key drivers for the current year and has been used for the benchmark when calculating materiality.
+Based on our professional judgement, we determined materiality for the group financial statements as a whole to be £84,400 (2020: £72,640) based on 5% of net assets and 1% of expenses.
+Materiality for the parent was set at £14,900 (£12,910) based on 5% of the overall loss.
+The group and parent company seek to minimise costs to a minimum in order to preserve cash balances to advance its clean energy projects.
+Therefore, the net assets and expenses are seen to be the key driver for the current year and has been used for the benchmark when calculating materiality.
 Materiality for the remaining components is based on 5% of net assets.
 Performance materiality is the application at the individual account or balance level set to reduce the risk of material misstatement.
-Performance materiality for the group and all components was set at 70% (2019 70%) of the headline materiality for that entity.
+Performance materiality for the group and all components was set at 70% of headline materiality, to ensure sufficient coverage for group and parent reporting purposes Misstatements below these levels will not necessarily be evaluated as immaterial as we also take into account the nature of identified misstatements and the particular circumstances of their occurrence, when evaluating their effect on the financial statements as a whole.